-- 1. Place the vehicle on the centerstand and let the engine cool if necessary. - 2.
+- 1. Place the vehicle on the centerstand. - 2.
 Remove cowlings A and C. (See page 6-8.) - 3.
-Place a container under the engine to collect the used coolant. - 4.
-Remove radiator the cap.
+Place a container under the engine to collect the used coolant. - Remove the radiator cap retaining bolt, radiator cap retainer and radiator cap.
 WARNING!
 Never attempt to remove the radiator cap when the engine is hot.
-IEWA103811